weikanglim/scaffold-projects/api-simple/next-steps.md

 ### Billing

 Visit the *Cost Management + Billing* page in Azure Portal to track current spend.
 For more information about how you're billed, and how you can monitor the costs incurred in your Azure subscriptions, visit [billing overview](https://learn.microsoft.com/en-us/azure/developer/intro/azure-developer-billing).

+### Troubleshooting

+Q: I visited the service endpoint listed, and I'm seeing a blank or error page.

+A: Your service may have failed to start or misconfigured.
+To investigate further:

+1. Click on the resource group link shown to visit Azure Portal.
+1. Navigate to the specific Azure Container App resource for the service.
+1. Select *Monitoring -> Log stream* under the navigation pane.
+1. Observe the log output to identify any errors.
+1. If there are no errors, ensure that the ingress port matches the port that your service listens on:
+    1. Under *Settings -> Ingress*, ensure the *Target port* matches the desired port.
+    1. After modifying this setting, ensure the setting is also updated in the local bicep configuration file.

+For additional information about setting up your `azd` project, visit our official [docs](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-convert).